menu Home About Me Home freebies My Store

 The student will determine the percent composition of carbon in sodium hydrogen carbonate, both experimentally and theoretically.
 The student will then determine his/her percent error.

-• It provides hands-on practice in determining the percent composition.
+• It locks in the concept of percent composition.

 • It reinforces the calculations that are being taught in the classroom.